trezzuri/erpnext-docs/docs/pt/introduction/concepts-and-terms.md

 #### Company

-This represents the Company records for which ERPNext is setup.
+This represents the Company records for which SOMA is setup.
 With this same setup, you can create multiple Company records, each representing a different legal entity.
 The accounting for each Company will be different, but they will share the Customer, Supplier and Item records.